beacon-biosignals/OndaFormat/README.md

         - `"uint16"`: unsigned little-endian 2-byte integer
         - `"uint32"`: unsigned little-endian 4-byte integer
         - `"uint64"`: unsigned little-endian 8-byte integer
-    - `sample_rate`: The signal's sample rate as an unsigned integer.
+    - `sample_rate`: The signal's sample rate as a floating point value.
     - `file_extension`: The extension of the signal's corresponding file name in the `recordings` directory, indicating the (potentially compressed) format to which the given signal was serialized.
 All Onda readers/writers must support the following file extensions (and may define and support additional values as desired):
         - `"lpcm"`: signals are stored in raw interleaved LPCM format (see format description below).
         - `"lpcm.zst"`: signals stored in raw interleaved LPCM format and compressed via [`zstd`](https://github.com/facebook/zstd)